myrrlyn/apocrypha.es/priv/archive/1ugae3.md

 relation to Nocturnal one way or the other, just not sure how exactly but I’ll find out.

-> *One of our Spymasters was sending these reports on the Guild’s activities in*
+> One of our Spymasters was sending these reports on the Guild’s activities in
-> *both Skyrim and Cyrodiil.
+> both Skyrim and Cyrodiil.
 I want this man hunted down and ruined.
-For years*
+For years he
-> *he has been sending reports to the City Guards causing most of our plans to*
+> has been sending reports to the City Guards causing most of our plans to fail.
-> *fail.
-This is one of the documents that he intended to send to the watch*
+> This is one of the documents that he intended to send to the watch captain in
-> *captain in the Imperial City, luckily one of our members intercepted the*
+> the Imperial City, luckily one of our members intercepted the courier along
-> *courier along the Gold Road.
-We believe this snitch is now residing in Anvil*
+> the Gold Road.
+We believe this snitch is now residing in Anvil as of the 5^th^
-> *as of the 5th of Evening Star 4E 197, he is scheduled to board passage on a*
+> of Evening Star 4E 197, he is scheduled to board passage on a boat towards the
-> *boat towards the Summerset Isles come 16th of Evening Star.
-Find him and*
+> Summerset Isles come 16^th^ of Evening Star.
+Find him and send him to me.
-> *send him to me.
-Shadow hide you.*
+> Shadow hide you.
 >
-> —*The Grey Fox*{:tag="cite"}
+> —The Grey Fox

-> > I dunno what to put here honestly so what’s up?
-I see you like reading small
-> > text eh?
-Anyways Thieves’ Guild blablabla I stole my friend’s wallet so I
-> > thought of this, poor bastard.
-Cheers Mates!
-> {:tag="small"}
+> {:tag="cite"}
-{:tag="aside" .afterword}